 With all this talk about black, white, and gray, you are probably wondering how in the world color is made.
 LCD displays usually have three subpixels per pixel.
 And monitors can have millions of pixels on a single display (a 4K screen contains about 8.3 million).
-Each of these three subpixels found within a single pixel have color filters of red, green, and blue light within them.
+Each of these three subpixels found within a single pixel has color filters of red, green, and blue light within them.
 By changing the active and inactive parts of these three subpixels, you can produce different colors.

 So, response time is measuring how long it takes for these pixels to “turn off” or more scientifically, block out light.
 Gray-to-gray functions on a basis of color scheme and the switching between each shade of gray.
 But the color variations are produced in a similar way using the middle gradations.